WhiskyTangoFawks/LunarFalloutPlus/LitR Tips and Tricks.md

 ## Ammo
 - Use a melee weapon to conserve ammo on lower level enemies.
 Ammo is scarce, you will probably need to buy some at some point, so don't waste it.
 Automatics have their own perk, which grants the chance for extra ammo, it's powerful, but difficult to play with automatics.

+## Crafting
+- Perk requirements for crafting have been diversified.
+Recievers require Scrapper (for pipe weapons), Gun Nut (for proper guns) or Science (for lasers and high tech weapons).
+Other weapons parts are generally require whatever perk buffs the weapons damage, with exceptions for Scopes which require awareness or sniper, and supressors which require infiltrator.
+In general, even if you're going a high int build, don't expect to be able to just craft everything.

 ## Companions in Survival
 - Dogmeat doesn't count as a companion for the Lone Wanderer Perk
 - Companions heal themselves, and don't need to be stimpacked/repaired when they go down in combat